Xitog/hamill/README.md

 * The CSS link or the JavaScript link will be put in the head of the HTML page

 ## Special

+Raw CSS and HTML are always possible :

 * Start a line with ``!css`` for emitting raw CSS code which will be put in the head
 * Start a line with ``!html`` for emitting raw HTML code in place